Dr Ian Bailey

 My research spans aspects of particle physics and accelerator physics across a range of energies.

 At very high-energy scales, I have contributed to the design of proposed next-generation colliders such as the ILC (International Linear Collider) where I have worked with colleagues on the tricky problem of delivering high intensities of positrons (anti-electrons).
-I am currently helping to develop the design of energy recovery linacs in the context of a range of high-energy colliders including the electron-ion collider (EIC) and Large Hadron Electron Collider (LHeC).
+I am currently contributing to a range of high-energy colliders including the electron-ion collider (EIC) and Large Hadron Electron Collider (LHeC).

-At more modest energy scales, the search for new physical phenomena can be carried out indirectly by the precise measurent of fundamental properties of particles, such as the measurement of the anomalous magnetic moment of the muon at Fermilab g-2 where I study the dynamics of muons in particle beams.
+At more modest energy scales, the search for new physical phenomena can be carried out indirectly by the precise measurent of fundamental properties of particles, such as the measurement of the anomalous magnetic moment of the muon at Fermilab g-2 where I study the dynamics of muons in particle beams or PSI muon EDM where measurements of the electric dipole moment of the muon are planned.

-At even lower energies, low-mass hidden sector particles (a possible constituent of the galactic dark matter halo) can manifest themselves as oscillatory microwave signals.
-As a member of the QSHS collaboration, I am developing an analysis to apply quantum technologies to the search for light dark matter particles.
+At even lower energies, low-mass hidden sector particles (possible constituents of the galactic dark matter halo) can manifest themselves as oscillatory microwave signals.
+As a member of the QSHS collaboration, I am developing an analysis to apply quantum technologies to the search for light dark matter particles such as axions and dark photons.

 Additional Information